 If you have commitments that mean you can’t attend your classes, you should first try to adjust your timetable.

 If you can’t make changes to your timetable it's often because the class you want to join is full or the changes you want to make would cause a clash.
+Find out more information about how to manage clashes and full classes on our troubleshooting guide.

 If you have special circumstances and would like to adjust your timetable, you can submit a request for assistance with your timetable.
 Be aware that we will not be able to place you in a full class or deliberately create a clash.